 Furthermore, Thundra also ensures that you may maintain your privacy as is required.
 This is done by Thundra allowing you to either disable parts of the data that you send to it or mask the data.
 Hence allowing you to maintain privacy while still being able to monitor your Lambda functions.

 If you may not want to use the Thundra Console to monitor your AWS Lambdas, you can procure and visualize your monitoring data on third-party platforms.
-This includes at the moment this includes only Splunk.
+This includes at the moment this includes Splunk and Honeycomb.

-As a result, you can still avail the in-depth and rich monitoring data obtained by the Thundra agent you are using, and visualize and analyze it on your favorite data visualization and analytics platform.
+As a result, you can still have the in-depth and rich monitoring data obtained by the Thundra agent you are using and visualize and analyze it on your favorite data visualization and analytics platform.